kimmobrunfeldt/progressbar.js/docs/api/shape.md

         // Inline CSS styles for the created SVG element
         // Set null to disable all default styles.
-        // You can disable individual defaults by setting them to `null`.
+        // You can disable individual defaults by setting them to `null`
+        // If you specify anything in this object, none of the default styles
+        // apply
         svgStyle: {
             display: 'block',